huggingface/transformers/docs/source/training.rst

         predictions = np.argmax(logits, axis=-1)
         return metric.compute(predictions=predictions, references=labels)

+The compute function needs to receive a tuple (with logits and labels) and has to return a dictionary with string keys (the name of the metric) and float values.
+It will be called at the end of each evaluation phase on the whole arrays of predictions/labels.

-To check if this works in practice, let's create a new :class:`~transformers.Trainer` with our fine-tuned model:
+To check if this works on practice, let's create a new :class:`~transformers.Trainer` with our fine-tuned model:

 .. code-block:: python